Resources

 The HAIC architecture behind generate, decompose, verify.

-The original architecture design that proposed externalizing the truth boundary, multi-pass causal verification, and cryptographic claim attribution — the intellectual foundation of the Kenshiki platform.
+The original architecture design that proposed externalizing the truth boundary, multi-pass causal verification, and cryptographic claim attribution — the intellectual foundation of the Kenshiki Labs platform.

 Deterministic Admissibility Gating